ppvk/wrenjs/README.md

 At the moment, it has four methods.

 ### JS.run(string)
     //runs its string as JavaScript.
-It doesn't return anything, but is useful for firing off a function or two.
+It doesn't return anything,
+    //but is useful for firing off a function or two.
     JS.run(string)

 ### JS.getString(string)
-    // calling 'JS.getString' works similarly to 'JS.run,' but returns the result as a String var wrenString = JS.getString(string)
+    // calling 'JS.getString' works similarly to 'JS.run,'
+    //but returns the result as a String var wrenString = JS.getString(string)
     // for example, to access the browser's userAgent in wren: var userAgent = JS.getString("window.navigator.userAgent")